-The Chase Freedom Flex℠ credit score requirement is 700+, or good-to-excellent credit.
+The Chase Freedom Flex℠ credit score requirement is 700 or higher, which means good-to-excellent credit.
 It may be possible to get approved for the Chase Freedom Flex℠ card with a slightly lower credit score if you have a lot of income and little debt, but the higher your credit score is, the better your approval odds will be.

 It’s also important to note that just having a high credit score isn’t necessarily enough to get you approved, and it’s still possible to be approved with lower credit scores.
 It all depends on Chase’s evaluation of your entire credit situation.
 A multitude of different factors go into your approval or rejection.

-Here’s what you should know about Chase Freedom Flex℠'s credit score requirement:
+Key things to know about the Chase Freedom Flex℠ credit score requirements:

 A good credit score of 700+ gives good approval odds.
 Around 43% of people have credit scores of 700+ and if you’re not one of them, taking a few months to improve your credit could be the difference between being approved and rejected.